Necmttn/telegraf/docs/CONFIGURATION.md

   Overrides the `precision` setting of the [agent][Agent] for the plugin.
   Collected metrics are rounded to the precision specified as an [interval][].

-  When this value is set on a service input, multiple events occuring at the same timestamp may be merged by the output database.
+  When this value is set on a service input, multiple events occurring at the same timestamp may be merged by the output database.

 - **collection_jitter**: